 Sweet meets salty in this recipe for Chocolate-Covered Bacon.
 If you've never tried bacon and chocolate together, you might be surprised at how well rich, semi-sweet chocolate complements the smoky flavor of crispy bacon.
 I like to top mine with a few sprinkles of flaked sea salt, but you can use toasted nuts or any other toppings of your choice.

-- 1 lb chocolate or chocolate candy coating
+- 1 pound chocolate (or chocolate candy coating)

 - Flaked sea salt, chopped nuts, or other toppings of your choice